germangar/whook/README.md

 ### KNOWN BUGS ###
+- OKX: When placing orders in base currency with leverage the exchange will multiply the order by the leverage.
+Will fix this one soon.
 - Kraken: Whook is unable to set the margin mode.
 It will use whatever is set in the exchange for that symbol.
 - Kraken can't check leverage boundaries.
 If a order exceeds the maximum leverage the console may spam until the order times out.
 - BingX: Limit orders aren't setting the custom ID.
 They can only be cancelled using cancel:all